PXL_RETURN_CODE PxLFormatImage ( void const * pSrcImage, FRAME_DESC const * pSrcFrameDesc, U32 outputFormat, void* pDstImage, U32* pDstBufferSize );

 This function converts a frame (stored in a buffer) into an end-user format and stores it in a buffer.

-- IMAGE_FORMAT_PSD — Convert to Adobe Photoshop (.psd) format
+IMAGE_FORMAT_PSD - Converts to Adobe Photoshop (.psd) format

-- IMAGE_FORMAT_RAW_RGB24 — Converts to RGB with 24 bits per pixel.
-Similar to the data found in a Windows Device Independent Bitmap format, with an array of data with 8bits per color channel or 24bits per pixel in the order of blue, green, red, left to right, bottom to top (last row first).
+IMAGE_FORMAT_RAW_RGB24 - Converts to RGB with 24 bits per pixel.
+The output is an array of data similar to the BMP format but without the header.
+The data is in a Windows Device Independent Bitmap format.
+Windows DIB format is an array of data with 8 bits per color channel or 24 bits per pixel in the order of blue, green, red, left to right, bottom to top (last row first).

 These values are defined in the file PixeLINKTypes.h.